Interviews with Don DeLillo

 And some interesting information on DeLillo's editors:

 Since his second novel, DeLillo has been agented by Lois Wallace, who does not sign the author to one house for more than one novel at a time.
 But his resume of editors reads like a Who's Who of the publishing world: Philip Rich edited his first three novels at Houghton Mifflin.
-Knopf's Robert Gottlieb -- "with the substantial assistance of Lee Goerner" -- edited Ratner's Star, The Players (1977), Running Dog (1978) and The Names (1982).
+Knopf's Robert Gottlieb -- "with the substantial assistance of Lee Goerner" -- edited Ratner's Star, Players (1977), Running Dog (1978) and The Names (1982).

 His next three novels were published by Viking.
 "In each case at Viking, after I published a novel, the editor left.
 I got along very well with all of them and I'm still friendly with all of them.
 But this is something that happens in the business.
 I didn't consider it an enormous problem."
 Elizabeth Sifton was the editor of White Noise, Gerald Howard edited Libra and Nan Graham edited Mao II (1992).